the Creative Commons Attribution 4.0 License.

 Since salinity, [Ca+] and CT are tightly coupled in the Baltic Sea it is difficult to decipher which of these factors primarily controls calcification.
 The stability of CaCO3 structures in seawater is dependent on the saturation state (Ω) of the CaCO3 polymorph in question (predominantly aragonite or calcite in bivalves), which is defined as follows:

 with Ksp being the temperature-, pressure- and salinity-dependent solubility product of the CaCO3 polymorph under consideration.
-CaCO3 dissolution becomes more thermodynamically favourable when Ω< 1 (undersaturation), which has major implications for marine organisms which biomineralize external CaCO3 structures (Waldbusser et al., 2014; Ries et al., 2016).
+CaCO3 dissolution becomes more thermodynamically favourable when Ω < 1 (undersaturation), which has major implications for marine organisms which biomineralize external CaCO3 structures (Waldbusser et al., 2014; Ries et al., 2016).
 Extended periods of undersaturation of the CaCO3 polymorph aragonite (Ωaragonite≤1) are commonplace in the Baltic Sea, theoretically imposing constraints on calcifying organisms that precipitate aragonite CaCO3 crystals, as mytilid mussels do for production of inner shell nacre (Tyrrell et al., 2008; Melzner et al., 2011).
 While Ωaragonite is a good predictor of biological calcification especially at fully marine conditions, there is little evidence supporting its mechanistic role in calcification physiology.
 Even with a rudimentary understanding of calcification mechanisms in molluscs, we know that increased [H+] inhibits extracellular calcification by diminishing the proton gradient between the slightly alkalized calcifying fluid in larvae and ambient seawater (Ramesh et al., 2017).
-Additionally, HCO3- rather than CO32- is the primary source of inorganic carbon for calcification in marine organisms (Bach, 2015).
-This is because in seawater at equilibrium with current atmospheric pCO2, HCO3- is ca. 10-fold more abundant in seawater than CO32-, and HCO3- transporters have been localized in the calcifying tissues of marine organisms (Roleda et al., 2012; Zoccola et al., 2015; Fassbender et al., 2016; Hu et al., 2018).
-Since the availability of HCO3- stimulates calcification, a more accurate and mechanistically relevant predictor for calcification is the substrate (HCO3-) inhibitor (H+) ratio or SIR (Jokiel, 2013; Bach, 2015; Thomsen et al., 2015; Cyronak et al., 2016).
+Additionally, HCO rather than CO is the primary source of inorganic carbon for calcification in marine organisms (Bach, 2015).
+This is because in seawater at equilibrium with current atmospheric pCO2, HCO is ca. 10-fold more abundant in seawater than CO, and HCO transporters have been localized in the calcifying tissues of marine organisms (Roleda et al., 2012; Zoccola et al., 2015; Fassbender et al., 2016; Hu et al., 2018).
+Since the availability of HCO stimulates calcification, a more accurate and mechanistically relevant predictor for calcification is the substrate (HCO) inhibitor (H+) ratio or SIR (Jokiel, 2013; Bach, 2015; Thomsen et al., 2015; Cyronak et al., 2016).
 The effects of [Ca2+] are generally excluded in calculating SIR (Eq.
 2) as [Ca2+] is high and generally constant at oceanic salinity (∼10 mmol kg−1).

 At salinities < 8, however, limitation of seawater Ca2+ has been shown to reduce calcification in larval Baltic Mytilus (Thomsen et al., 2018).
 Therefore, adopting an extended SIR (ESIR) to include [Ca2+] may provide an even more accurate predictor of calcification under low-salinity conditions.

-Previous work reveals that calcification in Baltic larval bivalves drops significantly when ESIR 0.7 (Thomsen et al., 2018).
+Previous work reveals that calcification in Baltic larval bivalves drops significantly when ESIR ≤ 0.7 (Thomsen et al., 2018).
 Application of the ESIR is particularly important in coastal and estuarine zones such as the Baltic, where freshwater input, photosynthetic activity and wind-driven upwelling can delineate carbonate system parameters (pH and pCO2) from salinity and weaken the predictive power of SIR for calcification (Melzner et al., 2013; Fassbender et al., 2016).
 Severe desalination and warming are predicted in the Baltic Sea over the next 50–100 years, due to changes in weather patterns and precipitation, yet our ability to predict future carbonate chemistry changes remains somewhat limited due to potential antagonistic effects of desalination and continental weathering (Gräwe et al., 2013; Müller et al., 2016).
 The combination of our poor understanding of (1) how Baltic Sea carbonate chemistry will change in the future and (2) how environmental factors individually control calcification makes it difficult to predict the impacts of environmental change on Baltic Sea calcifiers and, by extension, Baltic Sea ecosystems.

 1.4 Scope of this study

 This study addresses the impacts of environmental change on Baltic Sea calcifying mussels, by combining a multi-year environmental monitoring programme and field growth study and at three Baltic Mytilus reefs and two complementary laboratory experiments.
 Field salinity, food availability, carbonate chemistry and calcification rates were monitored in three mussel reefs along the southwest Baltic Sea salinity gradient.
-This was complemented by laboratory experiments in which salinity was decoupled from calcification substrate availability (HCO3- and Ca2+) and pH to investigate how these individual factors control calcification rate.
+This was complemented by laboratory experiments in which salinity was decoupled from calcification substrate availability (HCO and Ca2+) and pH to investigate how these individual factors control calcification rate.
 The results from this study shed light on the primary environmental factors driving growth rates in ecologically dominant calcifying Baltic mussels.
 This will support biogeochemical model projections to better predict changes in distribution and function of Baltic calcifying bivalves in the future.

 2.1 Environmental monitoring

 Three monitoring sites were selected along the southwest Baltic Sea coast based on previous population comparison studies spanning the geographic range of the steepest section of the Baltic Sea salinity gradient (Meier, 2006; Sanders et al., 2018; Fig. 1).
-These sites were Kiel (541949′′ N, 10860′′ E), Ahrenshoop (54237′′ N, 122524′′ E) and Usedom (54321′′ N, 14040′′ E).
+These sites were Kiel (54∘19′49′′ N, 10∘8′60′′ E), Ahrenshoop (54∘23′7′′ N, 12∘25′24′′ E) and Usedom (54∘3′21′′ N, 14∘0′40′′ E).
 Mini CTD (conductivity, temperature, depth) loggers (Star-Oddi, Iceland), logging data every 3 h, were deployed on wooden pillars at each site between July and September 2015 (0.5–1.5 m depth) and replaced every 2–3 months until January 2018.
 Field [Ca2+] was calculated from salinity values using [Ca2+]–chlorinity relationships from Kremling and Wilhelm (1997) and a chlorinity–salinity relationship from Millero (1984).
 Reference measurements from field water samples concurred with these calculations from the literature (Fig. S1 in the Supplement).
 Additionally, every 2–3 months, two 500 mL water samples were taken from Ahrenshoop and Usedom (1 m depth) and immediately poisoned with saturated HgCl2 solution (0.5 ‰ final concentration) for pHtotal, AT and CT measurements at the Leibniz Institute for Baltic Sea Research, Warnemünde.
 Kiel carbonate chemistry data were taken from published monitoring data for January–December 2015 (Hiebenthal et al., 2017).
-Water pHtotal was measured spectrophotometrically at 25 C with non-purified m-cresol purple as indicator dye (pH calculated according to Müller and Rehder (2018), dye pH perturbation corrected after Hammer et al., 2014).
-CT was determined with a SOMMA system (Single Operator Multi-Parameter Metabolic Analyzer) operated at 15 C and AT was determined by open-cell titration at 20 C (Dickson et al., 2007).
+Water pHtotal was measured spectrophotometrically at 25 ∘C with non-purified m-cresol purple as indicator dye (pH calculated according to Müller and Rehder (2018), dye pH perturbation corrected after Hammer et al., 2014).
+CT was determined with a SOMMA system (Single Operator Multi-Parameter Metabolic Analyzer) operated at 15 ∘C and AT was determined by open-cell titration at 20 ∘C (Dickson et al., 2007).
 Field carbonate chemistry parameters were calculated using CT and pHtotal as inputs using the CO2Sys_v2.1 program (KHSO4 constants from Dickson, 1990; K1 and K2 dissociation constants from Millero, 2010).

 2.2 Field calcification

 In mussel populations originating from the three monitoring sites chosen in this study, calcification rates have been shown to drop significantly below salinities of 11 (Sanders et al., 2018).
-To investigate the underlying cause of this in the field, mussel settlement structures (n= three per site) were placed at each site in March 2016 to monitor the growth of the spring cohort of settled juveniles over the course of 15 months.
+To investigate the underlying cause of this in the field, mussel settlement structures (n = three per site) were placed at each site in March 2016 to monitor the growth of the spring cohort of settled juveniles over the course of 15 months.
 The structures were made from a 35 cm long cylinder of grey PVC pipe with a diameter of 10 cm.
 In total, 20 × 2 cm diameter holes were drilled into the sides and a 0.2 mm gridded nylon net (standard seed sock for mussel aquaculture) was placed diagonally across the inside to increase surface area allowing for maximum settlement (Fig. S2).
 These settlement structures were cable-tied to wooden pillars at each site at ca. 0.5–1 m depth, and samples of 50 juvenile mussels were taken for shell length measurements from each site every 2–3 months.
 Individual shell mass (SM, µg CaCO3) was calculated from individual shell lengths using specific SL–CaCO3 relationships developed for each of the three populations (Sanders et al., 2018; Fig. S3).
 To allow direct comparison between sites, individual calcification rates (µg CaCO3 d−1) are expressed as the linear slopes of CaCO3 mass over time (days) over the first three sampling time points before growth rates deviate from linear.

 2.3 Food availability

 Chlorophyll-a (chl-a) concentrations (µg L−1) were used as a proxy for phytoplankton food availability in Baltic Sea surface waters (Wasmund et al., 2011).
-Values for chl-a concentrations at the three monitoring sites were obtained from field monitoring data supplied by the Landesamt für Landwirtschaft, Umwelt und ländliche Räume (LLUR) sampled from Mönkeberg (54217′′ N, 101036′′ E), 2.5 km from the field monitoring site in Kiel Fjord.
-Chl-a monitoring data for Ahrenshoop and Usedom were supplied by the Landesamt für Umwelt, Naturschutz und Geologie (LUNG) sampled from near Fischland (542043′′ N, 122655′′ E), 1 km from the sampling site in Ahrenshoop and Zinnowitz (54457′′ N, 135457′′ E), 4 km from the monitoring site in Usedom.
+Values for chl-a concentrations at the three monitoring sites were obtained from field monitoring data supplied by the Landesamt für Landwirtschaft, Umwelt und ländliche Räume (LLUR) sampled from Mönkeberg (54∘21′7′′ N, 10∘10′36′′ E), 2.5 km from the field monitoring site in Kiel Fjord.
+Chl-a monitoring data for Ahrenshoop and Usedom were supplied by the Landesamt für Umwelt, Naturschutz und Geologie (LUNG) sampled from near Fischland (54∘20′43′′ N, 12∘26′55′′ E), 1 km from the sampling site in Ahrenshoop and Zinnowitz (54∘4′57′′ N, 13∘54′57′′ E), 4 km from the monitoring site in Usedom.

 2.4 Laboratory experiments: animal collection and maintenance

 A genetic hybrid zone and gradient in allele frequencies exists in the southwest Baltic Sea from Baltic Mytilus edulis-dominated hybrids at higher salinities (> 16) to Baltic Mytilus trossulus hybrids at low salinities (< 8), with a genetic transition zone occurring at salinities of 10–12 (Stuckas et al., 2017).
-Two cohorts of freshly settled Baltic Mytilus from the genetic transition zone (mean shell length SL = 0.6 mm for cohort 1 and 3.0 mm for cohort 2) were collected from wooden pillars in Ahrenshoop, Germany (542313′′ N, 122537′′ E, mean salinity = 10.8, temperature = 19.3 C, depth < 1 m) in July 2014 and 2016 (Fig. 1).
-Animals were transported within 6 h in chilled, aerated cool boxes to GEOMAR, Kiel, stored in 20 L plastic acclimation aquaria (16 C) for 3 weeks prior to experiments and fed twice daily with live Rhodomonas salina to achieve phytoplankton concentrations of > 10 000 cells mL−1, which is considered saturated food availability for Baltic Mytilus (Riisgård et al., 2013).
-Water was exchanged in acclimation aquaria every 3 d and the correct salinity was obtained by mixing 0.22 µm filtered seawater (FSW) from Kiel Fjord (salinity 16) with distilled water and adjusting AT to site-specific values via addition of 1 M NaHCO3 solution.
+Two cohorts of freshly settled Baltic Mytilus from the genetic transition zone (mean shell length SL = 0.6 mm for cohort 1 and 3.0 mm for cohort 2) were collected from wooden pillars in Ahrenshoop, Germany (54∘23′13′′ N, 12∘25′37′′ E, mean salinity = 10.8, temperature = 19.3 ∘C, depth < 1 m) in July 2014 and 2016 (Fig. 1).
+Animals were transported within 6 h in chilled, aerated cool boxes to GEOMAR, Kiel, stored in 20 L plastic acclimation aquaria (16 ∘C) for 3 weeks prior to experiments and fed twice daily with live Rhodomonas salina to achieve phytoplankton concentrations of > 10 000 cells mL−1, which is considered saturated food availability for Baltic Mytilus (Riisgård et al., 2013).
+Water was exchanged in acclimation aquaria every 3 d and the correct salinity was obtained by mixing 0.22 µm filtered seawater (FSW) from Kiel Fjord (salinity ∼ 16) with distilled water and adjusting AT to site-specific values via addition of 1 M NaHCO3 solution.

-2.5 [HCO3-] and [Ca2+] manipulation experiments
+2.5 [HCO] and [Ca2+] manipulation experiments

-Two laboratory experiments were conducted to study the impacts of calcification substrate availability (HCO3- and Ca2+) on calcification.
+Two laboratory experiments were conducted to study the impacts of calcification substrate availability (HCO and Ca2+) on calcification.
 The first experiment exposed Baltic Mytilus juveniles (cohort 1, mean SL = 0.6 mm) to three salinities (16, 11 and 6, reflecting mean salinities at the three monitoring sites) and six bicarbonate ion concentrations (300, 600, 900, 1500, and 2100 µmol kg−1), reflecting AT of full-strength seawater down to salinities < 3 in the northern Baltic Sea (Müller et al., 2016).
-The experiment was conducted in 2 L plastic aquaria, each containing 1600 juvenile mussels with four replicate aquaria per treatment (15 treatments, 60 aquaria in total).
+The experiment was conducted in 2 L plastic aquaria, each containing ∼ 1600 juvenile mussels with four replicate aquaria per treatment (15 treatments, 60 aquaria in total).
 Experimental aquaria were continuously aerated with pressurized ambient air throughout the 70 d experimental duration.
 Salinity and carbonate chemistry manipulation was carried out by diluting FSW from Kiel Fjord to experimental salinities (16, 11 and 6) with distilled water in 800 L containers with CT and pHNBS determined weekly in this stock FSW (Sect.
 2.6).
-To achieve experimental [HCO3-] values, 1 M NaHCO3 or 1 M HCl was added to increase or decrease [HCO3-], respectively (mean water parameter values in experimental aquaria for the duration of the experiment are given in Table 2).
+To achieve experimental [HCO] values, 1 M NaHCO3 or 1 M HCl was added to increase or decrease [HCO], respectively (mean water parameter values in experimental aquaria for the duration of the experiment are given in Table 2).
 Water was prepared individually for each treatment aquarium 24 h before water changes and equilibrated with pressurized air at atmospheric pCO2.
 Water changes were conducted twice weekly for the first 30 d and 3 times weekly for the latter 40 d to prevent significant deviations in target water chemistry conditions as animals grew.
 Dead animals were removed and counted during water changes with declines in animal abundances accounted for when calculating volume of food addition.
-CT and pHNBS were determined in experimental aquaria immediately before and after water changes to ensure that [HCO3-] and pH did not deviate by > 200 µmol kg−1 or > 0.1 units, respectively, due to biological activity or the addition of phytoplankton food culture.
+CT and pHNBS were determined in experimental aquaria immediately before and after water changes to ensure that [HCO] and pH did not deviate by > 200 µmol kg−1 or > 0.1 units, respectively, due to biological activity or the addition of phytoplankton food culture.
 Phytoplankton food was added twice daily during the first 30 d and 3 times daily during the latter 40 d to compensate for increasing biomass, ensuring saturated availability of food during experiments.

 A second experiment was conducted to investigate the impact of [Ca2+] on calcification rates.
 This experiment utilized the same experimental design as the first experiment, exposing juvenile Baltic Mytilus (cohort 2, mean SL = 3.0 mm) to the same three salinities (16, 11 and 6) and five different [Ca2+] values (0.5, 1, 2, 3, 4 mmol kg−1) covering the natural range of [Ca2+] in the southwest and central Baltic (Thomsen et al., 2018).
 Experimental seawater was manipulated through the preparation of Ca2+ free artificial seawater (CFASW) in three stock solutions (salinity 6, 11 and 16) by adding NaCl, NaSO4, KCl, NaHCO3, KBr, H3BO3, MgCl2 and SrCl2 to deionized water (Table S1 in the Supplement; Kester et al., 1967).
-Aquarium volumes in the Ca2+ experiment could not be as high as in the HCO3- experiment due to an inability to produce large volumes of CFASW.
+Aquarium volumes in the Ca2+ experiment could not be as high as in the HCO experiment due to an inability to produce large volumes of CFASW.
 Consequently, the Ca2+ experiment was conducted in smaller 50 mL plastic aquaria with two animals per tank and four replicates (15 treatments, 60 aquaria in total) and lasted 37 d.
 Fewer animals were used per aquarium to minimize the impact of biomineralization on seawater carbonate chemistry due to smaller water volumes and larger experimental animals (Table S2).
 No mortality was observed in any aquaria during this experiment.
 Stock CFASW was prepared 24 h before water changes and continuously aerated with pressurized ambient air to equilibrate water with atmospheric pO2 and pCO2.
 For preparation of experimental water, [Ca2+] was adjusted through the addition of a 1 M CaCl2 stock solution to achieve target Ca2+ concentrations.
 CT and [Ca2+] were measured twice weekly in stock CFASW (Sect.
 2.6).
 [Ca2+] was measured using a flame photometer (EFOX 5053, Eppendorf) calibrated with urine standards (Biorapid; see Table 3 for mean water parameters in experimental treatments for the duration of experiment).
 Aquaria were not aerated during experimentation, but twice-weekly monitoring of pHNBS and CT before and after water changes revealed mean pH did not change by more than 0.1 pH units and [Ca2+] did not deviate by more than 0.2 mmol kg−1.
 Twice-weekly water changes were sufficient to prevent respiratory build-up of CO2 between water changes (Tables 2 and 3), and animals were fed once daily with R. salina to ensure comparable levels of food per unit body mass between both experiments.

 While it may be argued that the disparity in aquarium volumes and animal numbers makes comparisons between both experiments more difficult, measures were taken to ensure comparable conditions between both experiments (Table S2).
 Both laboratory experiments used juvenile mussels from the same sample population at the same developmental stage.
 Regular monitoring of carbonate chemistry in experimental aquaria ensured the frequency of water changes was sufficient to minimize the impacts of both biological activity and phytoplankton food culture addition on target carbonate chemistry values.
 Live microalgal food (R. salina) was added at pre-determined frequencies in both experiments to maintain saturated feeding conditions and a comparable level of daily food ration (no. of phytoplankton cells mg−1 body mass) between both experiments (Table S2).
 As biomass changed throughout the course of both experiments either through growth or mortality, feeding frequency was adjusted to ensure comparable concentrations of phytoplankton cells per milligram of body mass (Table S2) across both experiments and between treatments.
 Cell concentrations in phytoplankton cultures were monitored daily using a Multisizer 3 Coulter Counter (Beckman, Germany).
-In both experiments, aquaria were held in 16 C water baths and mean body mass per litre in experimental aquaria (average over duration of experiments) was comparable between both experiments (Table S2), minimizing the differential impacts of biological activity on experimental seawater conditions.
+In both experiments, aquaria were held in 16 ∘C water baths and mean body mass per litre in experimental aquaria (average over duration of experiments) was comparable between both experiments (Table S2), minimizing the differential impacts of biological activity on experimental seawater conditions.
 Finally, unlike many other studies, after dilution of FSW with distilled water, experimental AT was adjusted to site-specific levels across all salinities to accurately imitate natural seawater conditions present in low-salinity (< 11) Baltic Sea habitats.

 2.6 Carbonate chemistry

-For carbonate chemistry measurements in experiments at GEOMAR, pHNBS was measured 3 times weekly using a WTW pH 3110 probe at 25 C calibrated with two standard precision NBS buffers (Radiometer analytical) at pH 7.0 and 10.0.
+For carbonate chemistry measurements in experiments at GEOMAR, pHNBS was measured 3 times weekly using a WTW pH 3110 probe at 25 ∘C calibrated with two standard precision NBS buffers (Radiometer analytical) at pH 7.0 and 10.0.
 Experimental temperature and salinity were monitored daily using a WTW Cond 315i probe.
 CT was analysed using an AIRICA CO2 analyser (Marianda, Kiel, Germany) calibrated by measuring certified reference material (Dickson et al., 2003).
-Experimental seawater carbonate system parameters (AT, [H+], [HCO3-], [CO32-] and Ωaragonite) were calculated with CT and pHNBS as inputs using the same methods described in Sect.
+Experimental seawater carbonate system parameters (AT, [H+], [HCO], [CO] and Ωaragonite) were calculated with CT and pHNBS as inputs using the same methods described in Sect.
 2.1.
 Values for Ωaragonite in the calcium experiment were calculated according to Eq.
-(1) from measured [Ca2+] in each technical replicate, as well as calculated [CO32-] and Ksp.
+(1) from measured [Ca2+] in each technical replicate, as well as calculated [CO] and Ksp.
 The SIR and ESIR were calculated according to Eqs.
 (2) and (3).

 2.7 Experimental calcification rates

 Individual calcification rates in laboratory experiments were determined by calculating the change in CaCO3 mass (a proxy for shell mass; SM) over time between two time points (t0 and t1).
 Individual SM (mg) was calculated separately for each experiment at the beginning of experiments (t0) from mean SL per replicate tank and using a population-specific SL–CaCO3 mass relationship for the experimental population (Sanders et al., 2018; Fig. S3).
-Individual SM at the termination of each experiment (t1) was calculated by removing body tissue from individuals using forceps under a stereomicroscope and placing empty shells individually into pre-weighed and pre-dried aluminium foil cups which were then placed in a muffle furnace and ashed 450 C for 4 h to remove all organic content.
+Individual SM at the termination of each experiment (t1) was calculated by removing body tissue from individuals using forceps under a stereomicroscope and placing empty shells individually into pre-weighed and pre-dried aluminium foil cups which were then placed in a muffle furnace and ashed 450 ∘C for 4 h to remove all organic content.
 The remaining inorganic mass was used as a proxy for CaCO3 mass.
 Individual calcification rates were calculated with the following equation:

-where SM = shell mass (mg) at time points t0 and t1 represents SM at the beginning and end of each experiment, respectively, and number of days represents the duration of the experiments – 70 and 37 d for the HCO3- and Ca2+ experiments, respectively.
+where SM = shell mass (mg) at time points t0 and t1 represents SM at the beginning and end of each experiment, respectively, and number of days represents the duration of the experiments – 70 and 37 d for the HCO and Ca2+ experiments, respectively.

 2.8 Data analysis

 All data analysis was conducted using R Software version 3.6.3 (R Core Team, 2020) with all packages used listed in Table S3.
 Data distributions were tested for normality (Shapiro–Wilk test) and homogeneity of variances (Levene's test) before running parametric tests.
-In the bicarbonate experiment, a negative exponential decay model was fit to the relationship between [HCO3-] and calcification rate using a nonlinear least squares method for parameter optimization.
+In the bicarbonate experiment, a negative exponential decay model was fit to the relationship between [HCO] and calcification rate using a nonlinear least squares method for parameter optimization.
 The Akaike information criterion (AIC) was used to designate the most parsimonious model (Table S5).
 Linear regression models were fit to calcification rates with [Ca2+] as a co-variate and salinity as a factor in the calcium experiment.
 Negative exponential decay models were fit to explain the relationship between ESIR and Ωaragonite on laboratory calcification rates with model parameters (Cmax and K) compared (showing 95 % confidence intervals) between ESIR and Ωaragonite as predictors of calcification.
 The residual sum of squares (RSS) was used as a measure of model fit.
 The impacts of salinity were analysed statistically by comparing the Cmax parameter (±95 % confidence interval) of the non-linear model in the bicarbonate experiment and ANCOVA in the calcium experiment.
-Field calcification rates (monthly means) and environmental parameters (salinity, pH, chl-a, [Ca2+], [HCO3-], Ωaragonite, and ESIR) were analysed using parametric tests (ANCOVA) with time as a co-variate for field calcification rates and site as a fixed factor.
+Field calcification rates (monthly means) and environmental parameters (salinity, pH, chl-a, [Ca2+], [HCO], Ωaragonite, and ESIR) were analysed using parametric tests (ANCOVA) with time as a co-variate for field calcification rates and site as a fixed factor.
 Pairwise comparisons were conducted on significant factors by way of a Tukey test.
 Field temperatures for the given monitoring period (2015–2017) were analysed non-parametrically using a Kruskal–Wallis test.
 Finally, field calcification rates were calculated as the values for the linear slopes of cumulative calcification over time for the first three sampling periods.
 Log-transformed mean calcification rates for each site were plotted against mean values for individual field environmental parameters.

 3.1 Environmental monitoring